How Much is a 1 Carat Diamond Worth? | Price + Buying Guide

 Tips When Shopping For a 1 Carat Diamond

-• Only buy a diamond that’s been certified by the GIA.
+• Only buy a diamond that’s been certified by the GIA or another reputable diamond certification organization.

 • Compare 1 carat diamond prices across different websites before making a purchase.